Listen to our audio content!

 With both over the counter hemp CBD oil and medical marijuana available in many states, how does one know which one to use for a particular purpose?
 The differences between industrial PCR (phytocannabinoid rich) hemp and marijuana are much fewer now, than that of traditional industrial hemp and marijuana a few years ago.
 PCR hemp looks, tastes, and smells like marijuana.
 This can add to the confusion.

-When do you absolutely need to use medical marijuana and to see a Medical Marijuana Doctors Ohio physician?
+When do you absolutely need to use medical marijuana and to see a Medical Marijuana Doctors Florida physician?

-Follow the link for MMJ Doctors below to find a doctor.
-Your DocMJ physician will safely steer you through the maze of potential adverse effects of your prescription medications while using medical marijuana.
+- There are 12 explicitly approved conditions in Florida.
+Check the link https://docmj.com/ to see if you have any of these qualifying conditions.
+If so, you should use medical marijuana.
+Follow this link for MMJ Doctors to find a doctor.
+Your MMJ Doctor will safely steer you through the maze of potential adverse effects of your prescription medications while using medical marijuana.
 He will recommend products, strains, and dosing.
 He will help you get to a therapeutic dose.
-You will not get this kind of medical help with hemp products. https://docmj.com/
+You will not get this kind of medical help with hemp products.

 - If you have a medical condition that requires consistent and accurate dosing, then you will need medical marijuana.
 Unlike medical marijuana, hemp products are OTC and are not government regulated.
 In many cases, what is in your hemp container is not the same as what is written on the label.
 A study was done of online CBD purchases.
 Among CBD products purchased online, a wide range of CBD concentrations was found.
 Of tested products, 26% contained less CBD than labeled.
 This lower dosage could negate any potential clinical response.
 This lack of consistency is not acceptable.
 Also, you will be wasting your money.
 You will need medical marijuana. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5818782/